Company as Trustee of Unit Trust

 3. a crowd-sourced funding vehicle

-4. a vehicle to operate a business
+4. a vehicle to operate a business, in its own right (That is, not as a trustee)

 As you build your company on our website, check if your preferred company name is available.

-You can’t use the words:
+You cannot use the words:

 ASIC refuses offensive and illegal names.